martin-jung-hs/webpack-101/README.md

 # webpack-101
 A simple example of using Webpack with React JS and ES6.

-This repo is an exercise for a blog post (link).
+This repo is an exercise for a blog post (http://code.hootsuite.com/webpack-101/).
 It demonstrates the following webpack configurations
  * how to build multiple entry points
  * how to build different resources (js, jsx, less, png) using loaders
  * how to build a common bundle for the entry points, using a plugin